A convergence analysis of the price of anarchy in atomic congestion games: Model and Preliminaries

 The tuple $(\K,\P)$ together with the transportation network $G$ constitutes the \emph{combinatorial structure} of $\G$.
-For ease of notation, we \wu{may fix an arbitrary network $G$ and an arbitrary tuple $(\K,\P),$ and} denote a congestion game $\G$ simply by the triple $(\tau,\D,d)$.
-Viewed as a general congestion game, the arcs $a\in A$ and paths $p\in\P$ correspond to \wu{resources and (pure) strategies}, see, e.g., \cite{Rosenthal1973A} for the standard definition of congestion games.
-Although we chose to use the nomenclature of transportation networks $G$, the analysis and results are independent of this view and carry over to arbitrary congestion games.
+For ease of notation, we \wu{may fix an arbitrary network $G$ and an arbitrary tuple $(\K,\P),$ and} denote $\G$ simply by $(\tau,\D,d)$.
+Viewed as a general congestion game, the arcs $a\in A$ and \WuSecondRevision{the} paths $p\in\P$ correspond to resources and (pure) strategies, see, e.g., \citep{Dafermos1969} and \citep{Rosenthal1973A}.
+Although we \WuSecondRevision{use} the nomenclature of transportation networks, the analysis and results below are independent of this view and carry over to arbitrary congestion games.